 Stones River Greenway bridge after picking up

-Two of us spent over an hour picking up torn plastic bags, plastics of all shapes, cans, glass bottles etc...
-This is one of our retirement hobbies: we call it "local ecotourism".
+Two of us spent over an easy hour picking up torn plastic bags, plastics of all shapes, cans, glass bottles etc...
+This is one of our retirement hobbies; there is always more than we expect.

 Recycling and re-use